 Texas is a liability state, and in order to recover money for your damages you need to prove:

 - That the other party caused the accident

-When you have Austin personal injury attorneys Hayden Briggle and Parker Polan fighting for justice for you and your family, you will have a good shot at recovering enough money that you can get the medical care you need and be compensated for your lost earnings and accident related expenses, as well as for your pain, suffering, and diminished quality of life.
-We will handle everything for you, so you don’t have to deal with the stress of pursuing a claim and can focus on your healing.
+When you have Austin car accident attorneys Hayden Briggle and Parker Polan fighting for justice for you and your family, you will have a good shot at recovering enough money that you can get the medical care you need and be compensated for your lost earnings and accident-related expenses, as well as for your pain, suffering, and diminished quality of life.
+We will handle everything for you so you don’t have to deal with the stress of pursuing a claim and can focus on your healing.

 Justice matters.
 It is important that negligent drivers and others be held accountable for the pain they’ve caused.
 And the money you’ll receive can go a long way toward giving you and your family the best possible life in the face of your losses.

 Free Consultations & You Never Write a Check for Legal Fees or Expenses!

 We believe that equal justice is everyone’s right, regardless of financial status.
 You won’t pay us anything until you win money.
 That’s right; no win, no fee—ever.
 You have nothing to lose, but potentially a lot to gain.
 Call the Austin car accident attorneys at Briggle & Polan, PLLC today to arrange for your free consultation and protect your legal right to the best monetary recovery the law allows.
 Texas has strict time limits, known as statutes of limitations, on the amount of time you have to file your claim.
 If you wait, it could be too late.
 Make that call now for a better tomorrow.

 Contact us online or by phone at (512) 400-3278.

 I very much appreciate all their hard work and will be happy to refer to them should the need come up for friends.- Sandi

 I couldn’t be happier with the services they provided.- Emily